-Your doctor or pharmacist will discuss the possible risks and benefits of using PROTAMINE SULPHATE during pregnancy.
+Your doctor or pharmacist will discuss the possible risks and benefits of using PROTAMINE SULFATE during pregnancy.

 Tell your doctor, nurse or pharmacist if you are breast-feeding or plan to breast-feed.

-Your doctor or pharmacist will discuss the possible risks and benefits of using PROTAMINE SULPHATE during breast-feeding.
+Your doctor or pharmacist will discuss the possible risks and benefits of using PROTAMINE SULFATE during breast-feeding.

 Tell your doctor, nurse or pharmacist if you have or have had any medical conditions, especially the following: